 Trigger #3: Sugar

-It is near impossible to have a diet that is completely sugar free, and there are natural sugars (like fructose in fruit and lactose in milk and dairy products) which are important as part of a balanced diet but as a nation we almost all exceed the recommended amount of added or ‘free’ sugars we should be having daily.
+It is near impossible to have a diet that is completely sugar free, and there are natural sugars (like fructose in fruit and lactose in milk and dairy products) which are important as part of a balanced diet but generally we almost all exceed the recommended amount of added or ‘free’ sugars we should be having daily.
 Given that 45% of women in the study logged sugar as a trigger of symptoms, it makes sense to cut down.

 Why?
 It is well-documented that sugary snacks and drinks cause high spikes in blood sugar followed by crashing lows which impact on your energy levels and mood.
-Blood sugar fluctuations can also affect your concentration and can magnify the effects of brain fog, which are already a symptom of perimenopause and menopause for many.
+Blood sugar fluctuations can also affect your concentration and can magnify the effects of brain fog, which are already a symptom of perimenopause/menopause for many.
 The temptation when you ‘crash’ is to then get another quick energy and mood fix from yet more sugar causing blood sugar levels to zigzag out of control.
 Evidence also shows that those who eat a diet high in sugar tend to sleep less deeply and are more restless at night due to the stimulating effects of sugar.

 Trigger #4: Caffeine